 “You know,” the woman said, “there’s a pretty amazing waterfall not far from here.”
-She described Kravice waterfalls, a natural area about 40 km from the south of the city.
+She described Kravice waterfalls, a natural area about 40 km from the city’s south.

 She nodded and picked up her phone.
 “I’m calling our friend right now.
 He’ll have the car here in less than an hour.”

 Drive To Kravice

 I can’t lie: I was incredibly nervous as I began driving out of Mostar on the E73 motorway, and not only because the “semi-automatic” transmission of my compact car felt more like a manual one.
 However, within about 20 minutes (I got turned around more than a couple of times), I was cruising along—and getting excited.